-In the restaurants the dinner for one person can easily cost 20 CHF.
+In the restaurants, dinner for one person can easily cost 20 CHF.
 Easily.
 Just the soup can be 9 CHF.
 Coffee – 5-7 CHF.
 The prices are not that lower in simple mountain coffee shops or village restaurants.
 It is not cheap.

-As well, I highly suggest to buy an accident insurance (in your home country) before this trip.
+As well, I highly suggest buying accident insurance (in your home country) before this trip.
 You never know.
 You may slip, you may get hurt, anything can happen.
 You must be always very careful in the mountains.
 But if anything happens: better have that insurance as medical expenses in Switzerland are extremely high.

 Emergency in the Swiss Alps

 I hope you will never need these emergency numbers, but you never know.
 Better be prepared than try to find the right phone numbers in the mountains (be aware, that in some mountain valleys you will have zero connection).

 Now, the last one 1414 is maybe most important for you if you get in trouble in some pretty isolated place.
 If you are high in the mountains, no real roads around and you are in a bad shape, you will need a helicopter rescue.
 Swiss people are highly experienced in helicopter rescues, so save this number on your phone just in case if something goes wrong.

 It all depends on how you come to Switzerland.

 If you come to the airport: Zürich, Basel, Geneva – the best way to go from there is by train.
 Check your trains here: Swiss train schedules.

 In some cases, it is better to book before, but I personally don’t do it, as you never know if the flight can be delayed or whatever happens.
 I must warn you again: Swiss trains don’t come cheap, but they are in fantastic shape and quality.
 You gonna love it, especially if you are going to cross the mountains.